Per month, you repay

 Why is it a good idea to take out life insurance when having a mortgage?

 If you die and your mortgage has not been paid off, your lender could insist on your home being sold in order to pay off the mortgage.
 Your family would have to move.
 Life insurance will pay out if anything happens to you, so your family would be able to carry on living in your home.
+This other solution is to get a mortgage insurance (the "assurance de prêt" is for example very popular in France) and the bank is payed out by the insurance company if anything happened to you.

 If you're a single person with no dependents, this may not worry you.
 But your lender might want you to have a life insurance, particularly if you've borrowed a high LTV, so that if anything happens to you they know the mortgage will be paid off.
 For your own sake, though, you might want to look at a mortgage life insurance policy that includes critical illness cover.
 This will also pay out if you have a long term health condition that prevents your working.